SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/source-target/file/csv.md

 ### Producing a single output file

 Because of Spark's distributed nature, output files are written as multiple separate partition files.
-If you need a single output file for some reason (such as reporting or exporting to an external system), use a `Repartition` gem in `Coalesce` mode with 1 output partition:
+If you need a single output file for some reason (such as reporting or exporting to an external system), use a `Repartition` Gem in `Coalesce` mode with 1 output partition:

 ![Coalesce example](img/coalesce.gif)

 :::caution

-Note: This is not recommended for extremely large datasets as it may overwhelm the worker node writing the file.
+Note: This is not recommended for extremely large data sets as it may overwhelm the worker node writing the file.

 :::